rocsea0626/receipt_uploader/README.md

 - Data encryption: all servers should be configured to use HTTPS for secure communication, and data storage must be encrypted to protect sensitive information.
 - Duplicate receipts: system should check if same receipt for same transcation has been uploaded more than once.
 ### Performance
-- Mechanism needs to implemented to prevent system being crashed by large number of requests. `JobQueue` or `EventBus` can be utilized for this.
+- EventBus with database can be utlized to improve resizing performance
 - Caching, Rate limiting and request throttling should be inplemented as well
 - If resizing failed, mechanism need to be implemented to notify client, such as sending an email.
 - Use load balancer and containers to allow to scale up horizontally